 Of the billions of tonnes of greenhouse cases that are emitted each year worldwide, a huge percentage of these come from transportation.
-Cars, vans, planes, trains and everything in between, every mode of transportation—even electric vehicles—contributes to the sector’s carbon footprint.
+Cars, vans, planes, trains and everything in between, every mode of transport—even electric vehicles—contributes to the sector’s emissions.

-Although you cannot totally eliminate your fleet’s carbon footprint, there are many steps you can take to mitigate its size and the impact it has on the environment.
+Although you cannot totally eliminate your fleet’s emissions, there are many steps you can take to mitigate their level and the impact it has on the environment.

-You don’t need to replace your entire fleet with brand new, top of the range electric vehicles to make a difference to its carbon footprint.
-There are plenty of simple things you can do to both reduce your carbon footprint and save money on fuel and maintenance costs at the same time.
+You don’t need to replace your entire motor fleet with brand new, top of the range electric vehicles to make a difference to its emissions.
+There are plenty of simpler things you can do which will still reduce your emissions and save money on fuel and maintenance costs at the same time.

 How can you fix something that you don’t know is broken?
-The first step to achieving a lower carbon footprint is to monitor your fleet drivers’ activities and their habits.
+The first step to achieving lower emissions is to monitor your fleet drivers’ activities and their habits.

-In addition to letting you track the whereabouts of your vehicles, most fleet management systems will provide valuable data that helps you better understand your fleet’s emissions.
-You can also use powerful telematics systems that can be easily installed into vehicles that record information such as acceleration, speed, harsh braking, use of the wrong gear, and idling, amongst other things, to paint a picture of each fleet driver’s habits and overall performance.
+In addition to letting you track the whereabouts of your vehicles, most vehicle tracking systems can be easily installed into vehicles that record information such as acceleration, speed, harsh braking and idling, amongst other things, to paint a picture of each driver’s habits and overall performance.

 All the above actions use more fuel than is necessary and not only does this cost you more money in fuel expenditure, but it also increases the amount of greenhouse gases emitted by your fleet.

-Using live GPS tracking, fleet management systems can be used to provide drivers with optimum directions along a chosen route.
-These work in a similar way to satnavs, however, they also account for real-time traffic updates to find the most optimum routes for drivers.
+Using live GPS tracking, vehicle tracking systems can be used to provide drivers with optimum directions along a chosen route.
+These work in a similar way to sat navs, and they also account for real-time traffic updates to find the optimum routes for drivers.
 This makes sure that the shortest possible journey is taken which reduces your fleet’s fuel usage and greenhouse gas emissions.

 Other tools such as e-route from iCompario can be used to help your drivers locate the closest fuel station that accepts the fuel card that your fleet uses.
 This means that your drivers can get themselves straight to the nearest forecourt as quickly as possible, reducing the amount of time that is wasted by your drivers searching for one using a map.
 It also helps avoid long detours and congestion with live traffic updates.